geeksforsocialchange/gfsc-v3/content/blog/2019/placecal-capabilities-approach/index.md

 This paper will discuss the ‘age friendly’ context for the intervention, and how we built on existing work applying capabilities to IT.
 Throughout, we distinguish a capability approach from existing ‘digital inclusion’ approaches, and conclude with the specific findings discovered in both delivering the PlaceCal platform and the CTP.

-<h2 id="neighbourhood-partnerships-and-the-capability-model">Neighbourhood Partnerships and the Capability model</h2>
+## Neighbourhood Partnerships and the Capability model

-<h3 id="defining-capability-approach">Defining the capability approach</h3>
+### Defining the capability approach

 The PlaceCal CTP was conceived in order to apply a ‘capability approach’ to community technological development, building on existing ‘age friendly’ community development programme ‘Manchester Age Friendly Neighbourhoods’ (MAFN).<a href="#fn1" class="footnote-ref" id="fnref1" role="doc-noteref"><sup>1</sup></a>